sveawebpay/opencart-module/README.md

 Only applies in Sweden, Norway, Finland and Denmark.
 Please contact your Svea account manager if you have further questions.
 Note!
 Requirers [vQmod](https://code.google.com/p/vqmod/)

+ ##### Updating available payment plan campaigns
+NOTE: To avoid excessive traffic to Svea and speed up checkout delays, the modules stores the various payment plans/campaigns locally.
+This means that you have to manually update the module with the current campaigns after any changes has been made in Svea back office:

+ * In OpenCart admin panel, browse to _extensions -> payments_.
+ * Locate _Svea part payment_ in the list, and select _edit_.
+ * The module will automatically update the available campaigns when you select to _save_ the payment method.
+There is no additional confirmation.

 #### Svea Card Payment
 Module supports one Svea merchant id per Opencart installation.
 * In OpenCart admin panel, browse to _extensions -> payments_.